whitwort/courseR/README.md

 ## Version

 * 0.4  Yup, it happened again.
-The new `rmarkdown::render_site` supercedes most of what this package used to do; rewritten as a custom site-generator function.
+The new `rmarkdown::render_site` supercedes most of what this package used to do.
 Also added v2.0 of the course package implementation.
 * 0.3  Rewritten to leaverage new features in RMarkdown v2.0
 * 0.2  Rewritten to use whisker for templating and make heavier use of new Knitr features
 * 0.1  Initital experiment in developing a workflow to produce both handout-style webpages and HTML slides from a common set of markdown sources.